Are Managers Stripping Medical Aids?

 The 14 trustees on the board of GEMS (the Government Employees Medical Scheme) were the most highly paid medical aid trustees, getting R568 000 each.
 Trustees of Fedhealth and Bonitas did not too badly either, earning an average of R309 000 and R373 000.

 Streak of Discovery defended his income, saying the total payments to principal officer and trustees were just 0.02% of total contributions by members.
-“In our view, this is an acceptable cost for ensuring excellent governance and management of Discovery,” said Streak.
+“In our view, this cost ensures excellent governance and management,” said Streak.

 He pointed out that if Discovery were to pay a salary below market levels, it would not be able to attract a principal officer with the right skills and experience to conduct the job at the level required.”

-Although consumers are becoming more aware of consumer affairs and even getting involved in activism, none of it has to do with medical aids.
-The annual general meetings held by medical schemes usually attract few members and the meetings last a few minutes without members saying much.
+Although consumers are more aware of consumer affairs and even activism, none of it has to do with medical aids.
+Significantly, the annual general meetings held by medical schemes usually attract few members and the meetings last a few minutes without members saying much.

 Mmatli said the council had been concerned about trustee and principal officer remuneration for years and had commissioned a study by Ernst and Young, which recommended that the council draw up remuneration guidelines rather than impose a cap on the payments made to principal officers and trustees.
 The guidelines will be published next week.